 Looking for a quick easy Spring home decor hack?
 Make a DIY moss bowl!
 They are perfect for decorating your coffee table, dining table as a centerpiece, or on your bookshelves.

 When it comes to decorating your home for Spring, I’m all about MOSS!
-A couple of years ago I have redecorated the shelving unit in our living room with several clear glass vases of moss, faux flowers in vases, and lots of vintage books.
+A couple of years ago I redecorated the shelving unit in our living room with several clear glass vases of moss, faux flowers in vases, and lots of vintage books.
 To take the moss theme even further, I cut out the word “grace” from sheet moss and attached it to a sign.

 This year I wanted to use moss again in my Spring home decor, but wanted something a little more subtle.
-I whipped this little easy DIY moss up in just a few minutes using a thrift store wooden bowl and leftover preserved moss from another project (this fun succulent wall decor in our modern bathroom).
+I whipped this little easy DIY moss bowl up in just a few minutes using a thrift store wooden bowl and leftover preserved moss from another project (this fun succulent wall decor in our modern bathroom).